no-nonsense-dev/use-form/README.md

 - `values` - Object of field names and their current values.
 - `errors` - Object of field names and their current error message.
 If no error property is present for a given field, this field will be considered valid.
 - `valids` - Object of field names and a boolean stating if this field is currently valid or not.
 - `validate` - Function that will validate fields against all the validation rules.
-It will trigger handleValids & handleErrors to add/remove error messages & validity, and return a boolean stating if the field is valid or not.
+It will trigger handleValids (unless `bypassValids` is set to `true`) & handleErrors, and will return a boolean stating if the field is valid or not.
+Prototype: `(name, field, bypassValids) => boolean`
 - `validateAll` - Function that will validate all fields against validation rules.
 Will trigger handleValids & handleErrors to add/remove error messages & validity, and return a boolean stating if all fields are valid or not.
 - `validation` - Object of field names and the corresponding validation test(s) that will be enforced.
 This includes customValidation & standardValidation.
 - `handleSubmit` - Function that takes a submit event as argument and calls `onSubmit` if `validateAll` returns `true`.